All You Need to Know About C-section Recovery: Care and Tips

 Tips for c-section recovery process

 Dr. Tan recommends eating good protein and good fats to recover well.
 She explains that Zinc and Vitamin C are micronutrients that assist with tissue repair.

 Some doctors may also prescribe Vitamin E to aid in the c-section recovery process.
 Whatever supplements that are prescribed, please take them!
 It is also best to avoid seafood during this period.

 2. Care for stitches

 When you are in the hospital, the nurses will clean your wound with antiseptic solutions on a daily basis.
-You will be sent home with dressing that keeps your wound dry.
-Usually this is a special plaster that prevents water from touching your wound.
+You will be sent home with a dressing that keeps your wound dry.
+Usually, this is a special plaster that prevents water from touching your wound.
 You should not be rubbing soap on your incision at this point.

 Somewhere between seven to ten days after your surgery, your stitches will be removed.
 Your doctor may prescribe Collagen cream or other gels to lubricate the seam and to prevent keloids from forming.
 This also aids the external part of the c-section recovery process.